Innovations in Aging

 I.3: Sub-committees

 Article II.
-Chairperson and Program Chair of the Innovations in Aging GIDP
+Chairperson and Program Chair and Vice-Chairperson of the Innovations in Aging GIDP

 II.1: The duties of the Chairperson of the Innovations in Aging GIDP

-1. The Chairperson of the Executive Committee will also be Program Chair of the Innovations in Aging GIDP.
-The Program Chair of the Innovations in Aging GIDP, with the advice of the Executive Committee (EC) and with the input of the faculty, is granted those powers and responsibilities necessary for a well-functioning program.
+The Chairperson of the Executive Committee will also be Program Chair of the Innovations in Aging GIDP.
+The Program Chair of the Innovations in Aging GIDP, with assistance from the vice-chair, the advice of the Executive Committee (EC) and the input of the faculty, is granted those powers and responsibilities necessary for a well-functioning program.

 1. Convene and chair meetings of the EC, not less than once per semester.